 - Keep all sharp objects out of your dog’s reach.
 This includes knives, scissors, razors, and tools.

 - Secure trashcans.
-Puppies are attracted to the smells coming from garbage, which can upset their tummies or even be poisonous.
+Puppies are attracted to the smells coming from garbage, which can upset their stomachs or even be poisonous.

 - Move poisonous houseplants, so the puppy can’t eat them.